B2.9 Multiply and divide decimal numbers by decimal numbers, in various contexts.

 Estimation

-A "good" estimation helps to check the reasonableness of the product (especially in the placement of the decimal point).
+A "good" estimation helps to check the reasonableness of the product and helps us to know where to place the decimal point.

 • Multiplication performed with the help of relocation

-One strategy for multiplying decimal numbers is to decompose them as a product of whole numbers multiplied by 10, 100, or 1,000 to get whole numbers.
-When the product is obtained, divide by the same number that was multiplied.
+One strategy for multiplying decimal numbers is to decompose them to be the products of whole numbers multiplied by 10, 100, or 1000.
+When the product is obtained, compensate by dividing by the same factor of ten that was used previously.

 I multiply 16.5 by 10 and 1.5 by 10 to relocate the decimal point.